Pronatalism in the US: The Trump administration's push for more births

 “We want more babies” – Pronatalism in the Trump administration

-Probably the most influential pronatalist in the Trump administration is the richest man on Earth and father-of-13 Elon Musk, who bought his new position as Trump’s right-hand man with a $288 million campaign donation.
+Probably the most influential pronatalist in the Trump administration is the richest man on Earth and father-of-14 Elon Musk, who bought his new position as Trump’s right-hand man with a $288 million campaign donation*.
 Musk has been trying to sow panic over declining birth rates for years, claiming that the human population is on the verge of collapse due to people having small families, and that low birth rates present a “much bigger risk to civilization than global warming.”
+Musk has even used his platform to spread misinformation intended to discourage women from using contraception.

 Musk’s claims are completely absurd considering that we are still adding around 70 million people to the world every year, and that according to UN projections, our population will increase from today’s 8.2 billion to over 10 billion in the 2080s, and will remain at this level throughout the end of the century.
 The real danger of collapse is from breaching our planetary limits due to overpopulation and overconsumption.

-Since Trump’s inauguration, his administration has made more strange to downright creepy statements related to wanting to increase the US birth rate.
+Since Trump’s inauguration, his administration has made more bizarre statements and taken several actions linked to far-right pronatalism.
 Here’s a list in reverse chronological order:

 February 2025: